austince/computer-graphics/README.md

 ## Midterm
-Using the 2D Pipeline, along with basic matrix manipulations, to create something dope.
+Using the 2D Pipeline, along with basic matrix manipulations, to create something interesting.
 Find it [here](https://github.com/austince/midi-graphics).

 ## Disclaimer!